University of Arkansas Razorback Marching Band: History

-In 1874, The University of Arkansas Razorback band was originally formed as the Cadet Corps Band.
+In 1874, The University of Arkansas Razorback Marching band was originally formed as the Cadet Corps Band.
 It was formed as a part of the Military Art Department in the University of Arkansas's fourth year of operation which makes it one of the oldest collegiate bands in the United States.
 The Cadet Corps Band served in many functions of the campus life, not keeping exclusively to military events, but also played in football games, pageants, and commencement exercises.

 On June 5, 1924, the Lambda chapter of Kappa Kappa Psi honorary band fraternity, was formed at the University of Arkansas.
 The fraternity's purpose was, and is to this day, to promote the existence and welfare of the University Band.
 In the time period directly following World War II, the Arkansas band enjoyed a time period of what could be considered steady growth.

 In 1947 the band divided into three bands: an American football band, a concert band, and an R.O.T.C. band.

 In 1948, E.J.
 Marty became the Director of Bands and turned the 42 piece football band into the famous "Marching 100", known throughout America as one of the best bands in the nation.

 On November 11, 1950, the Psi chapter of Tau Beta Sigma honorary band sorority, was founded at the University of Arkansas.
 Together with the Lambda chapter of Kappa Kappa Psi, they have aided in transforming the musical organization at Arkansas.

 In 1956, Dr. Richard A. "Doc" Worthington became Director of Bands during a slump in band enrollment.
 Dr. Worthington was quickly able to turn the "Hopeful 78" into the University of Arkansas Razorback Marching Band.

 In 1995, Professor Eldon Janzen, Director of Bands and Lambda Chapter Sponsor, retired after leading the band after almost three decades.
 The University of Arkansas awarded him with the title "Director of Bands, Emeritus", the first such title to be given to any band director at the University of Arkansas.

+In 2006, the Razorback Marching Band was awarded with the John Philip Sousa Foundation's Sudler Trophy.
+The purpose of the Sudler Trophy is to identify and recognize collegiate marching bands of particular excellence who have made outstanding contributions to the American way of life.
+The Sudler Trophy is awarded annually to a college or university marching band which has demonstrated the highest musical standards and innovative marching routines and ideas, and which has made important contributions to the advancement of the performance standards of college marching bands over a period of years.

-In 2009, Mr. Timothy Gunter, stepped down as Head Director of the Razorback Marching Band, after 14 years as a director of the Athletic Bands.
+In 2009, Timothy Gunter, stepped down as Head Director of the Razorback Marching Band, after 14 years as a director of the Athletic Bands.

 In 2012, Dr. Christopher Knighten was promoted from Director of Athletic Bands to Director of Bands.

 In 2014, Dr. Benjamin Lorenzo was promoted to Director of the Razorback Marching Band.

 In 2022, Dr. Jeffrey Summers was promoted to Director of the Razorback Marching Band.

+In 2024, Chase Jones was promoted to Director of the Razorback Marching Band.